Our Services

 Helpful Resources

-Hypertrophic cardiomyopathy (HCM) is a condition where the left ventricle of the heart becomes abnormally thick.
-This thickening can restrict blood flow, raise heart pressure, trigger arrhythmias, and cause symptoms such as shortness of breath, chest pain, and fainting.
+Hypertrophic cardiomyopathy (HCM) is a heart condition in which the left ventricle becomes abnormally thick, restricting blood flow, increasing pressure inside the heart, and potentially causing arrhythmias, shortness of breath, chest pain, or fainting.

-Because HCM symptoms overlap with many other heart and lung conditions, identifying what's actually causing your symptoms is the critical first step.
-Take a free, instant, online symptom check to clarify what may be behind your symptoms and confidently navigate your next steps.
+Because HCM symptoms closely mimic other heart and lung conditions, pinpointing the true cause of your symptoms is the essential first step toward effective care.
+Take a free, instant, online symptom check to better understand what may be driving your symptoms and confidently plan your next steps.

 Hypertrophic cardiomyopathy (HCM) is a condition in which the walls of the heart's main pumping chamber (the left ventricle) become abnormally thick.
 While many people with HCM lead full, active lives, understanding what's happening inside your heart can help you manage symptoms, reduce risks, and make informed decisions about treatment.